-We will also be holding the NHRA Jr. Drag Racing League Challenge on Saturday, , 2017.
-We will also be holding a Wisconsin State Championship Race on Saturday, , 2017.
+The NHRA Jr. Drag Racing League Challenge will take place on Saturday, August 11, 2018.
+We will also be holding the Wisconsin State Championship Race on Saturday, July 28, 2018.
 All Winners on these days will receive a special trophy!

 IMPORTANT NOTE: ALL Jr Dragster Participants/Drivers MUST have on file with Rock Falls Raceway a Minor Release either NOTARIZED and signed by both parents or BOTH parents must attend the 1st Jr event and their signatures witnessed on the Release by the Track Manager!!